kriskumar/RSorcery/README.md

 ## Installation

-You can install the development version of RSorcery like so:
+You can install the development version of RSorcery with devtools:

 ``` r
 require(devtools)